 Here at Antony Batty our Licensed Insolvency Practitioners have been appointed as Trustees in Bankruptcy many times.
-Contact us or call us on 0208 088 0633 for bankruptcy advice.
+Contact us or call us on any of the numbers below for bankruptcy advice.
 The initial meeting is FREE.

 1. The Appointment of the Trustee in Bankruptcy

 2. Trustee Appointment – Asset Investigation and Asset Realisation: The Matrimonial Home and Investment Properties

 3. The Asset Realisation Process

 The Trustee in Bankruptcy has several key legal duties:

 - A duty to advertise their appointment publicly.
 This normally in the London Gazette.

 - A duty to assist the Official Receiver.
 The trustee must provide the Official Receiver with information about the bankruptcy process as the Official Receiver might reasonably require from time to time.

 - A duty to report to the Financial Conduct Authority (FCA) on any misconduct by the bankrupt.